-PEOPLE: A good quality of life for all of our residents BBC's Children in Need DIY SOS Big Build came to Blackburn in September.
+BBC's Children in Need DIY SOS Big Build came to Blackburn in September.
 Staff and volunteers from across the Council and community pledged their time and support to transform St Silas' church hall into accommodation for Blackburn with Darwen's vulnerable young people managed by local charity Nightsafe.

-Supporting young people and raising aspirations Safeguarding and supporting the most vulnerable people Inspectors from the Care Quality Commission (CQC) and Ofsted spent five days with us in June to assess the SEND provision for our children and young people.
+Inspectors from the Care Quality Commission (CQC) and Ofsted spent five days with us in June to assess the SEND provision for our children and young people.
 Inspectors highlighted a positive outlook for users and recognised the 'can do attitude' of our employees and partners to ensure children and young people get the best possible support.

-3. Reducing health inequalities and improving health outcomes A Children's Advice & Duty Service (CADS) has been developed and implemented to safely and appropriately manage the volume of work flowing into children's socia care and ensure that children receive the correct level of intervention.
+A Children's Advice & Duty Service (CADS) has been developed and implemented to safely and appropriately manage the volume of work flowing into children's social care and ensure that children receive the correct level of intervention.
 The new arrangement will strengthen professional oversight and social work decision making at the Children's Services 'front door'.
 Early signs are positive that this will contribute to demand management strategy.